Skip to main content

 6) Canary Deployment

-With the help of a canary deployment method, you can test a new application version with actual users before committing to a complete rollout.
+A canary deployment method allows you to test a new application version with actual users before committing to a complete rollout.
 Initiating a phased deployment entails employing a progressive delivery approach.
-Several deployment methods, such as A/B testing and dark launches, are covered by canary deployment tactics.
+Canary deployment tactics cover several deployment methods, such as A/B testing and dark launches.

 A canary technique often involves deploying a new application version to the Kubernetes autoscaling cluster incrementally while testing it using a limited amount of real-world traffic.
 The prior version available to all other users allows you to test a significant upgrade or experimental feature on a small group of active users.

-A canary deployment necessitates the usage of two nearly identical ReplicaSets, one for rolling out new features to a small subset of users and the other for all active users.
-You can progressively push out the new version to the entire infrastructure once you have more confidence.
-However, until the canary version becomes the new production version, it will direct all live traffic to the canaries.
+A canary deployment necessitates the use of two nearly identical ReplicaSets, one for rolling out new features to a small subset of users and the other for all active users.
+Once you have more confidence, you can progressively push out the new version to the entire infrastructure.
+However, until the canary version becomes the new production version, all live traffic will be directed to the canaries.

 Similar to a blue/green deployment, there are two drawbacks: A Kubernetes application that can run multiple versions simultaneously and a clever traffic system that can route a portion of requests to the new version.